-Research has documented that visualizations are used to support misinformation on a variety of topics, such as COVID-19 [5] and QAnon conspiracies [12].
-But although there is a considerable amount of work studying the spread [13], correction [14, 15, 16], and moderation [17, 18] of misinformation on social media, this research is mostly focused on text and has yet to examine these factors in the context of data- and visualizationsupported misinformation in particular.
-In their recent work, Weikmann and Lecheler discuss that visual disinformation, including both misleading visualizations and deepfakes, is "its own type of falsehood [that] differs from textual disinformation" as it allows for a higher level of manipulative sophistication [19].
-All of the above points to the existence of a research gap in understanding and mitigating data visualization-supported misinformation that opens the door for harmful rumors and conspiracies that appear to be backed by (flawed) analysis.
+However, can social media audiences always reliably point out such misleading tactics?
+Despite the fact that numerous studies have examined the spread [42], correction [2, 3, 46], and moderation [37, 52] of misinformation on social media, this research is mostly focused on text and has yet to examine how people share and react to visualization-supported misinformation.
+As a consequence, it is unclear whether existing findings on misinformation interventions also apply to misinformation supported by misleading visualizations.
+In their recent work, Weikmann and Lecheler discuss that visual disinformation, including misleading visualizations, is "its own type of falsehood [that] differs from textual disinformation" because it allows for a higher level of manipulative sophistication [48].
+All of the above points to the existence of a research gap in understanding the public engagement with, and the potential for mitigation of, data visualization-supported misinformation that opens the door for harmful rumors and conspiracies.